florentgiovannone/SEB-Project-3-front-end/README.md

 ![Change password page](./src/assets/images/change_password.png)

+## Technologies used

+Frontend app using React.js to build the user interface, with routing managed by React Router.
+Hybrid CSS using Bulma as a framework and some custom CSS.
+Express to build our API.

 ## Breif
-The objective of this project was to build a React application using our own API we learned during our classes lessons.
+The objective of this project was to build a React application using our own API, which we learned about during our class lessons.

-### Front End
+### Frontend
-This had to included APi fetching, Routing and mapping onl secting whta was needed from the API.
-The document structure had to use Different component using router and routes on the main app
+This involved API fetching, routing, and mapping, selectively extracting required data from the API.
+The document structure comprised different components, managed with routing and routes in the main app.

-### Back end
+### Backend
-We had to build the back end using express.js.
-The data structure was done using the VMC (view(router) - Model - Controller)
+We developed the back end using Express.js.
+The data structure adhered to the MVC (Model-View-Controller) pattern:
--View: this is were the router with all the Route are located
+- **View**: This contained the router with all the routes.
--Model: This is where all our model and schemas are located and were we tell our backend what element are mandatory to create a new entry.
--Controller: This is where we had all our function depending on what we wanted the user to do(Example: create and account or a new wine or just login)
+- **Model**: Here, we defined models and schemas, specifying mandatory elements for new entries.
+- **Controller**: This section housed functions for user actions (e.g., creating an account, adding a new wine, or logging in).

-We used Mongoose DB as our database
+We employed MongoDB with Mongoose as our database.
+Additionally, we maintained a seed folder for the initial database entries.

-We also had a seed folder where all our original database was going to be seeded originally

 ## Planning
+Before starting, we planned using wireframing.

+We also had thorough pseudo-coding prior to dividing tasks.
 ### Front end
 ```plaintext
 |--public